marilynpoku/SEI-Project-Four/README.md

 To solve this problem I wrapped the getData async function with a useCallback rather than a useEffect.
 This allowed me to invoke the getData function within a useEffect that will check for updates on the getData array.

-I passed down refreshData as prop to call the getData function once the user had posted a review
+I passed down refreshData as prop to call the getData function once the user had posted a review.

 #### Styling